YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Setup and Model

 \subsection{DQD Hamiltonian}

 We model the serially coupled DQD as two Anderson impurities, each with a charging energy $U$ and coupled to a BCS lead with pairing $\Delta$ by a coupling $\Gamma_{L/R}$.
 The competition between the scales $U$, $\Delta$ and $\Gamma_{L/R}$ have theoretically been treated using various numerical methods and approximations \cite{Bergeret2006Oct, Lopez2007Jan, Karrasch2011Oct, Droste2012Sep, Rok2015, Pokorny2018May, Zonda2023Mar}.
-Choosing similar parameters as a previous DQD in a nanowire geometry \cite{EstradaSaldana2018Dec, EstradaSaldana2020Nov} we fix $\Delta=0.2$~meV, $U=5\Delta$, while $\Gamma_{L/R}$, dot energy. $\xi_{L/R}$, superconducting phase, $\phi$, and interdot tunnel coupling, $t_d$, are considered tuneable.
+Choosing similar parameters as a previous DQD in a nanowire geometry \cite{EstradaSaldana2018Dec, EstradaSaldana2020Nov} we fix $\Delta=0.2$~meV, $U=5\Delta$, while $\Gamma_{L/R}$, dot energy, $\xi_{L/R}$, and interdot tunnel coupling, $t_d$, are considered tuneable.
 This places us in the regime of $U \gtrsim \Delta$ where YSR screening physics dominates, but induced superconductivity on the dots cannot be neglected \cite{Oguri2013}.
 As our goal is to obtain a tractable minimal qubit Hamiltonian we utilize the $\Delta\rightarrow \infty$ limit \cite{MengFlorens2009, Droste2012Sep}, for which the leads can be integrated out to yield an effective Hamiltonian,

-with dot annihilation and number operators $d_{j\sigma}$ and $n_j=\sum_\sigma d^\dagger_{j\sigma}d_{j\sigma}$ and with the phase drop occurring between the dots, $\tilde{t}_d=|\tilde{t}_d|e^{i\phi/2}$.
-In a recent work~\cite{Zonda2023Mar}, it was demonstrated that by applying a parameter rescaling this model fits Numerical Renormalization Group results to a quantitative degree up to $U\sim 5\Delta$.
+with dot annihilation $d_{j\sigma}$ and number operators $n_j=\sum_\sigma d^\dagger_{j\sigma}d_{j\sigma}$, and the phase drop, $\phi$, occurring between the dots, $\tilde{t}_d=|\tilde{t}_d|e^{i\phi/2}$.
+Here $\phi$, which is the conjugate variable to the charge on $E_C$, is quantized and treated as an operator.
+In a recent paper~\cite{Zonda2023Mar}, it was demonstrated that $\Delta$ can be reintroduced to the $\Delta\rightarrow\infty$ limit by applying a parameter rescaling.
+The resulting model fits Numerical Renormalization Group results to a quantitative degree up to $U\sim 5\Delta$.
 This rescaling, dubbed the Modified Generalized Atomic Limit (MGAL), consists of,